 Modern medicine offers several treatment options for patients with androgenic alopecia.
 Some of them include Minoxidil which is used topically, and Finasteride, an oral 5-alpha reductase blocker.

 For patients with growth hormone deficiency who suffer from hair loss and don’t respond well to common androgenic alopecia treatment, HGH therapy can be a great solution.
-Because of the HGH positive effect on IGF-1 production, using injectable HGH for GH-deficient patients can be beneficial for hair health.
-Several studies suggest HGH treatment is safe and efficient for reviving hair follicles.
+Because of the HGH’s positive effect on IGF-1 production, using injectable HGH for GH-deficient patients can be beneficial for hair health.
+Several studies suggest that HGH treatment is safe and efficient for reviving hair follicles.

 Consuming several products can provoke or inhibit 5-alpha reductase production.
 For example, drinking black or green tea instead of coffee as a source of caffeine can lower 5-alpha reductase levels.

-Black tea includes theaflavins – polyphenols which act as 5-alpha reductase inhibitors.
+Black tea includes theaflavins – polyphenols that act as 5-alpha reductase inhibitors.
 Green tea includes isoflavones which, according to studies, can decrease DHT levels.
 Studies suggest both beverages positively affect DHT and 5-alpha reductase levels for preventing hair loss.
-Such food as fish, nuts, oils, and seeds are full of omega-6 and omega-3 fatty acids which may stop hair loss because they also inhibit 5-alpha reductase activity.
+Such food as fish, nuts, oils and seeds are full of omega-6 and omega-3 fatty acids which may stop hair loss because they also inhibit 5-alpha reductase activity.

 Maintaining a healthy lifestyle is beneficial for hair health.
 Quality sleep is important for protein synthesis, tissue recovery, and hormonal balance.
 Good sleep improves hair growth cycles, preventing follicles from weakening.
 Bad habits such as smoking cigarettes can also lead to hair loss.
 Increased nicotine levels prevent HSD enzyme activity, which is important for DHT metabolism.
 Thus, DHT breaks down poorly and causes an extra effect on hair follicles, leading to losing strands of hair.
-Smokers also are likely to have increased androgen levels in the blood.
+Smokers also are likely to have increased androgen levels in their blood.

 Should you use growth hormone for hair growth?